audrow/fitbit-goal-setter/README.md

 ### make-config-file

 Makes a dummy configuration file for you.
 You can then modify the dummy configuration file to your own liking and add your own Fitbit devices.
+You can use the `--minimal` option to make a minimal config file, which doesn't have any of the comments or whitespace.

 ### goal-status